MarkAD88/aoc2025/README.md

 returning a negative number it was an easy fix.
 Unfortunately, it cost me 2+ hours of my life that I'm never getting back.
 You'd think after getting bit by the same issue nearly every year I'd learn.
 Not so much apparently.

+## Day 12 - Christmas Tree Farm
+After spending nearly an hour trying to think of a pattern or algorithm I could use to start playing Tetris programatically I finally just gave up and wrote a quick Region vs. Package Total Size comparison and luckily enough it worked.

+I'm not sure if there is a Part 2 because it says that I'm still 3 stars short.
+Maybe I'll get around to getting those stars and then see if a Part 2 actually exists.